paz873107/CV/README.md

 # CV
 This is my resume.
-I've made it with HTML, CSS and Bootstrap.
-Planning on adding some JS later on.
+I've made it with HTML, CSS and Bootstrap, and a little JS.